python-pillow/Pillow/README.rst

 Support
 ~~~~~~~

-Or if you don't want to help with development, you can help us financially: your donation will be very much appreciated (Pillow is a labor of love).
+If you don't want to help with development, you can help us financially.
+Your donation will be very much appreciated.

 ..
 Note:: New contributors: please add your name (and donation preference) here and send a pull request.

-Pillow is a volunteer effort led by Alex Clark.
+Pillow is a (labor of love) volunteer effort led by Alex Clark.
 Any contributor interested in receiving donations may add their name (and donation preference) here.

 +--------------------------------------+---------------------------------------+
 | **Developer**                        | **Preference**                        |